t-tang/object-utils/README.md

 Getting Java objects off the ground can involve a lot of upfront grunt work.
 This library aims to save writing yet-another-equals or yet-another-compareTo method.

-Simply declaring a class as ``implements Comparable<T>``` is sufficient.
-A default implementation will be injected into the class.
-If the default implementation is not suitable, the method can be overriden by the class.
+Declaring a class as ``implements Comparable<T>``` will inject a sensible compareTo method.
+The class is able to provide an override the method if the default is unsuitable.

 __Equality__